-Use for Accommodation - Minimum Floor Area Requirement for Use Other than Accommodation
+Use for Accommodation - Minimum Floor Area Requirement for Use Other than Commented [A4]: Refer to Chapter 9

-Where a permit is required to use A permit cannot be granted to use land for Accommodation unless: the development should include the minimum percentage of gross floor area allocated to a use other than Accommodation specified in Table 1.
+Where a permit is required to use A permit cannot be granted to use land for Accommodation unless:, the development should include the minimum percentage of gross floor area allocated to a use other than Accommodation specified in Table 1.
 For this purpose, gross floor area excludes:

-- Gross-floor area used for car parking, bicycle and loading and unloading facilities - Band any bonus Ffloor Aarea or floor area uplift under an applicable Design and Development Overlay.
+- Gross-floor area used for car parking, bicycle and loading and unloading facilities Band any bonus Ffloor Aarea or floor area uplift under an applicable Design and - Band any bonus Filoor Aarea or fil Development Overlay.